xwmx/nb/README.md

 `nb` also supports creating and working with local notebooks.
 Local notebooks are notebooks that are anywhere on the system outside of `NB_DIR`.
+Any folder can be an `nb` local notebook, which are just normal folders that have been initialized as git repositories and contain an `nb` .index file.
+Local notebooks are a simple and fast way to add structured git versioning to any folder of documents.

 When `nb` runs within a local notebook, the local notebook is set as the current notebook:

 ```bash
 > nb ls